TUTORIAL: Jekyll Search with Non-JavaScript/CSS Fallback

 The Three Steps We Need To Take

-There are three steps we need to take to acheive our goal:
+There are three steps we need to take to achieve our goal:

 1. Add the JavaScript Detection & Fallback Code to HTML Pages: These pages will link to JavaScript and CSS files working together to check for the presence of JavaScript, and will also contain our fallback search functionality, courtesy of Google.